48 Hours in Houston, Texas: Space Center Houston, Waterwall Park, Museums, and Murals

 Just like in Austin or Carlsbad Caverns, you have the opportunity to marvel at one of Mother’s Nature most sentient beings: the bat.
 More specifically, Houston is home to Mexican free-tailed bats, which you can see emerge nightly to hunt for insects.
 Fun fact, while many bat colonies migrate to Mexico, including the Bridge Bat Colony in Austin, this colony resides in Houston year-round so you don’t have to worry that you’ll miss seeing the bats if you plan a trip in the fall or winter.
 To have the most enjoyable and ethical bat viewing experience, we recommend keeping a low volume in your conversations, as they prefer silence; keeping the area dark, which means no flash photography or flashlights; and keep your distance in order not to disturb their natural habitat.
 A viewing platform was installed a few years back so you can keep a proper distance.

 To make the most out of your stay, we recommend staying in a central location in the Museum District.
 Our choice is Hotel ZaZa for its beautiful suites, incredible photography on display, convenient spa and outdoor pool, and proximity to exercise trails and the museums.

-This guide to Houston showcases the best of the Houston Museum District, Montrose neighborhood, and Rice Village while also taking you to Space Center Houston and Waterwall park.
+This guide to 48 hours in Houston showcases the best of the Houston Museum District, Montrose neighborhood, and Rice Village while also taking you to Space Center Houston and Waterwall park.
 You will find many beautiful photo opportunities, enlightening exhibits and experiences, and some delicious Texan cuisine that will make you wonder why no one else can make a salad taste as good as bellagreen or name a smoothie after a beloved children’s author like JuiceLand.
 Just like the mural says in Downtown Houston, “Houston Is Inspired” and it surely has inspired us to go back and explore more of what this diverse and welcoming city has to offer.